mdlayher/ynl/Documentation/netlink/intro.rst

 allocation of subsystem identifiers and availability of introspection.
-In theory the protocol does not differ significantly, however, in practice Classic Netlink experimented with concepts which were abandoned in Generic Netlink (really, they usually only found use in a single subsystem or a subsection of a subsystem).
-This section is meant as an explainer of a few of such concepts, with the explicit goal of giving the Generic Netlink users the confidence to ignore them when they inevitably run into such concepts reading the uAPI headers.
+In theory the protocol does not differ significantly, however, in practice Classic Netlink experimented with concepts which were abandoned in Generic Netlink (really, they usually only found use in a small corner of a single subsystem).
+This section is meant as an explainer of a few of such concepts, with the explicit goal of giving the Generic Netlink users the confidence to ignore them when reading the uAPI headers.

 Most of the concepts and examples here refer to the ``NETLINK_ROUTE`` family, which covers much of the configuration of the Linux networking stack.
-Real documentation of that family, however, deserves a chapter (or a book) of its own.
+Real documentation of that family, deserves a chapter (or a book) of its own.

 Families
 --------

 Netlink refers to subsystems as families.
-This is a remnant of its networking roots and the concept of protocol families, which are part of message demultiplexing in ``NETLINK_ROUTE``.
+This is a remnant of using sockets and the concept of protocol families, which are part of message demultiplexing in ``NETLINK_ROUTE``.

-Sadly every layer of encapsulation likes to refer to whatever it's carrying as a "family":
+Sadly every layer of encapsulation likes to refer to whatever it's carrying as "families" making the term very confusing:

- 1. AF_NETLINK is a bona fide protocol family
+ 1. AF_NETLINK is a bona fide socket protocol family
- 2. AF_NETLINK's documentation refers to what comes after its own struct nlmsghdr as a "Family Header"
+ 2. AF_NETLINK's documentation refers to what comes after its own header (struct nlmsghdr) in a message as a "Family Header"
- 3. Generic Netlink with its struct genlmsghdr is a Family for AF_NETLINK, but it also calls it's distinct sub-protocols "Families".
+ 3. Generic Netlink is a family for AF_NETLINK (struct genlmsghdr follows struct nlmsghdr), yet it also calls its users "Families".

-Note that the Generic Netlink Family IDs are in a different "ID space" and overlap with Classic Netlink protocol numbers (e.g. ``NETLINK_ROUTE``, ``NETLINK_GENERIC``).
+Note that the Generic Netlink Family IDs are in a different "ID space" and overlap with Classic Netlink protocol numbers (e.g. ``NETLINK_CRYPTO`` has the Classic Netlink protocol ID of 21 which Generic Netlink will happily allocate to one of its families as well).

 Strict checking
 ---------------